opendnssec/odslab/opendnssec-lab.md

 We will use the provided KASP policy "lab".
 It uses very low values on the timing parameters, just so that key rollovers will go faster in this lab environment.

-1. Open the kasp.xml file.
+1. Open the kasp.xml file:

         sudo vim /etc/opendnssec/kasp.xml

-2. The policy we're going to use is called "lab".
+2. The policy we're going to use is called "lab", it is already defined beginning at the following statement:

         <Policy name="lab">

-3. Signatures are set to have a short lifetime.
+3. Signatures are set to have a short lifetime:

         <Signatures>
           <Resign>PT10M</Resign>